This post is part of my MiniTube series. Check out other related posts if you find this content useful.

 > mkcert your-domain.com

-Finally you navigate to the certificate location and use the certificates for whatever you need.
+Finally, navigate to the certificate location to use them.

 > mkcert -CAROOT